Brady gets win, passing yards record in return to Gillette

 Brady threw for 269 yards, but the Bucs (3-1) scored only one touchdown, on an 8-yard run by Ronald Jones.
 With the game in the balance, he watched from an unfamiliar sideline as Nick Folk had a 56-yard field goal hit the left upright in the final minute for New England.

-”My football journey took me somewhere else,” Brady noted, the ball with which he set the NFL career passing yardage record at his side at a crowded news conference.
+Despite soaring expectations and hype, this was no classic.
+There weren’t a lot of personal highlights for the returning hero.
+Indeed, when Brady was sacked by Matt Judon in the second quarter, the crowd went wild.

-Even when the Buccaneers quarterback got that record on a 28-yard completion to Mike Evans in the first quarter, there was a mixture of cheers and applause along with the jeers.
-Brady, 44, reached 80,359 yards through the air and then called a timeout before the next play – though no announcement had been made about setting the mark.
+Even when the Buccaneers quarterback set the record for yards passing in a career on a 28-yard completion to Mike Evans in the first quarter, there was a mixture of cheers and applause along with the jeers.
+Brady, 44, reached 80,359 yards through the air and then called a timeout before the next play — though no announcement had been made about setting the mark.
 That came during the timeout.

-Succop’s first of four field goals came a few plays later – after Brady misfired on a couple of throws – and gave Tampa Bay a 3-0 lead.
+Ryan Succop’s field goal a few plays later — after Brady misfired on a couple of throws — gave Tampa Bay a 3-0 lead.
 By halftime in a steady rain, Brady looked ordinary in the highly charged atmosphere, and defending champion Tampa Bay trailed 7-6.
 Brady was 15 for 27 for 182 yards, with a few pinpoint completions and just as many overthrows.

-Despite soaring expectations and hype, this was no classic.
-Indeed, when Brady was sacked by Matt Judon in the second quarter, the crowd went wild.
+After a friendly greeting for the quarterback during pregame warmups, the fans were in no mood to offer him a welcome when the game began.

 Brady completed two passes on the Buccaneers first drive before they stalled and punted.
 He stoically headed to the sideline — on the opposite side of the field from where he usually settled as a Patriot — with little reaction to the fans’ jeers.
 It was that way most of the game.